Black Belt (geological formation)

-Black Belt is a physical geography term referring to a roughly crescent-shaped geological formation of dark fertile soil in the Southern United States.
-It is about 300 mi long and up to 25 mi wide in ca. east-west orientation, mostly in central Alabama and northeast Mississippi.
+The Black Belt in physical geography is a roughly crescent-shaped geological formation of dark fertile soil in the Southern United States.
+It is about 300 mi long and up to 25 mi wide in c. east–west orientation, mostly in central Alabama and northeast Mississippi.

 During the Cretaceous period, about 145 to 66 million years ago, most of what are now the central plains and the Southeastern United States were covered by shallow seas.
 Tiny marine plankton grew in those seas, and their carbonate skeletons accumulated into massive chalk formations.
 That chalk eventually became a fertile soil, highly suitable for growing crops.
 The Black Belt arc was the shoreline of one of those seas, where large amounts of chalk had collected in the shallow waters.

 History

-Before the 19th century, this region was a mosaic of prairies and oak-hickory forest.
+Before the 19th century, this region was a mosaic of prairies and oak–hickory forest.

 In the 1820s and 1830s, the region was identified as prime land for upland cotton plantations.
 Short-staple cotton did well here, and its profitable processing was made possible by invention of the cotton gin.
-It grew better in the upland regions than did the long-staple cotton of the Low Country.
+It grew better in the upland regions than the long-staple cotton of the Low Country.